The Datasette Ecosystem¶

 $ socrata2sql insert www.dallasopendata.com 64pp-jeba

-Datasette's plugin system makes it easy to enhance Datasette with additional functionality.
+Datasette's plugin system allows developers to enhance Datasette with additional functionality.

 datasette-cluster-map is the original Datasette plugin, described in Datasette plugins, and building a clustered map visualization.